Look Ma, No B2B Catalog!

 Why does this matter?
 It means you can engage a B2B ordering portal now.
 When you’re ready, you can grow it to a full-fledged Magento B2B ecommerce store.
 All the while, you keep your real-time integration to SAP through Corevist Commerce.
 When you’re ready to grow beyond an SKU-entry B2B customer portal, your Corevist Commerce interface to SAP scales up so your Magento store gets real, live SAP data.
 That means you don’t have to switch platforms or put up a lot of capital to get there.

 That’s why I love our solution.
 It works for companies at all stages of the digital commerce journey, and it keeps them from wasting money when they’re ready to scale up.

-Next steps: Case study
+Next steps: FREE Case study